xizon/Uix-Slideshow/readme.txt

 == Changelog ==

+= 1.2.7 (September 17, 2017) =

+* Optimized the directory and file structure, delete the unnecessary files and codes.
+* Improve the Uix Slideshow assistant(helper) experience in admin panel.
+* Resolved the possible permissions issues to create a template files.

 = 1.2.6 (September 13, 2017) =

 * Added new uix_slideshow_shortcode_filter filter to function that displays Uix Slideshow shortcode.